Skip to Main Content

 In our research and our daily lives, we constantly interact with data, but we rarely reflect on how well we understand it.

 In order to critically consume, produce, and think about data, we need a basic framework for understanding it.
 Data literacy is our ability to interpret and understand data.
-On this page, we’ll briefly focus on a few related key concepts.
+On this page, we’ll briefly focus on a few related key concepts and some basic terminology.

 We rarely encounter raw data in our everyday lives.
 Instead, we see data represented as numbers and charts that are meant to tell a data story or provide evidence for a claim.